Mexican Chicken Potato Salad

 Drain the potatoes and rinse them with cold water to stop the cooking process and help them cool faster—this prevents them from becoming mushy when mixed with the mayo.

-Step 2: Build the Creamy Dressing Base
+Step 2: Whisk the Jalapeño Mayo Dressing

 • 1/3 cup mayo